RipcordSoftware/lazyflatset/README.md

 Since std::set is sparse the data is spread all over the memory space (or at least that used by `new`).
 Iterating over the set will incurr indirection costs and std::copy will not be able to take advantage of fast memory copy operations like `memcpy`.

 std::unordered_set is continguous however it isn't sorted and generally uses a lot more memory than tree and vector based collections to maintain fast insert and lookup performance.
 To acquire sorted iterateable output would require additional new[n] and sort[n] operations.

+The code to generate the data behind the graph can be found here: https://github.com/RipcordSoftware/lazyflatset/blob/master/lazyflatset.hpp.